doinkythederp/templating/README.md

 * 1.1.2 - More bug fixes
 * 1.1.3 - Version History added, Github Repo added, License added and some errors fixed
 * 1.2.0 - Added support for express's `res.render`.
-* 1.3.0 - Custom regex now more reliable, and options
+* 1.3.0 - Custom regex now more reliable, and undefinedOptions fully implemented. `templateParser.options` is now a property and not a method.

 ##### | [Back to Top](#top) | [Github Repo](https://github.com/doinkythederp/templating) | [NPM](https://www.npmjs.com/package/@doinkythederp/templating) |